Maine Coon

 Coat Maintenance

-Main Coons have thick, water-resistant coats that require regular grooming.
-They must be brushed 2-3 times a week with a wide-toothed comb or a pin brush, especially during shedding seasons.
+Maine Coons must be brushed 2 to 3 times a week with a soft-bristle brush or a rubber brush, especially during shedding seasons.
+Always make sure to check their coat for any issues.

 Skin Health